PRs are something that every lifter should know about. It determines if you’re training for a specific purpose or you’re just working out to “be fit.”

-Testing your 3, 5, 8, 10+ rep maxes is much safer with lighter loads than a true one rep max that puts your joints at risk.
+Testing your 3, 5, 8, and 10+ rep maxes is much safer with lighter loads than an actual one rep max that puts your joints at risk.

 If you’ve ever seen a man snap his pec tendon straight off the bone, you know how awful that type of injury is.

 WARNING – THIS IS WHAT CAN HAPPEN IF YOU AREN’T LIFTING SAFELY WITH EXCELLENT TECHNIQUE!

 You’re better off training with lighter loads and tracking those rep maxes instead.

 The primary distinction is that even the heaviest weight is stimulative enough to drive progress, get stronger, and even build muscle.

 So you can do training cycles where you do multiple sets of 3 at heavy weights and get stronger without all the strain of building up to your maximum weight.

 You’ll build a substantial amount of muscle and strength training in 5,10, and even up to your 20 rep max for a particular exercise.

 The best way to put it is this: if you go from 200 for 1 to 250 for 1, you got stronger, of course.
 But maxing out every time, trying to beat 200 every single workout, is going to beat up your body a lot more than lighter weights.

 On the flip side, if you can do 200 for 10 and you get strong enough to do 250 for 10, that’s a way more substantial increase in strength, and I guarantee you’re going to be bigger because of it!